-In relation to Safety Net an Urban Feeder is a radial feeder, with ties to adjacent radial feeders.
-A radial feeder with effective ties to three or more feeders should be loaded to no more than 80% utilisation under system normal conditions at 50 PoE.
+In relation to Safety Net an Urban Feeder is an interconnected feeder, with ties to adjacent feeders.
+A feeder with effective ties to three or more feeders should be loaded to no more than 75% utilisation under system normal conditions at 50PoE.
 Following the loss of a feeder, utilising ties to other feeders allows supply to be restored to the affected feeder without overloading the tie feeders.
-Values of TMU may need to be adjusted to ensure that there is adequate tie capacity to adjacent zone substations in accordance with the Safety Net criteria.
+Values of TMU may need to be adjusted to ensure that there is adequate tie capacity to adjacent zone substations in accordance with the security standard.
 It is recognised that tie capacity may not be available under all loading conditions because of voltage limitations.